 - Certain extra disclosures are necessary if the insurer is a cedant.

-- information on the assumptions that have the greatest impact on the assessment of assets, liabilities, income, and cost, including, to the extent possible, quantitative disclosure of those assumptions.
+- Information on the assumptions that impact the assessment of assets, liabilities, income, and cost, including, to the extent possible, quantitative disclosure of those assumptions.

 Information that assists users in determining the type and scope of risks associated with insurance contracts:

 - goals and strategies for risk management insurance contract

 - terms and circumstances that have a major impact on the quantity, timeliness, and uncertainty of the insurer’s future cash flows